-- 9. You can now attach external audio devices to the connectors.
-Information on attaching external devices to your particular interface may be found in the following sections. - 10.
-Layla24 and Mona only Turn on your Layla24 or Mona audio interface box. - 11.
-Turn on your Mac.
+- 9. (MiaMIDI only) Now that MiaMIDI is plugged into your computer, you will need to connect the MIDI-S/PDIF breakout cable to the back of the MiaMIDI card.
+Take the breakout cable and plug it into the 7-pin DIN connector labeled MIDI S/PDIF at the bottom of the PCI card bracket. - 10.
+You can now attach external audio devices to the connectors.
+Information on attaching external devices to your particular interface may be found in the following sections. - 11.
+Layla24 only Turn on your Layla24 audio interface box.